Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 12. Do We Aim For a Mobile-First Project?

-Some business segments report over 99% mobile traffic – especially those targeting young individuals and market rarely owning desktop computers or laptops in the first place.
+Some business segments report over 99% mobile traffic – especially those targeting young individuals and markets rarely owning desktop computers or laptops in the first place.

-More conservative businesses—targeting the elderly—see the majority of their traffic coming from desktop instead.
+More conservative businesses—targeting the elderly—see the majority of their traffic coming from desktops instead.

 Design-wise, it’s easier to start off with a desktop version so when it comes to designing the mobile version, you only have to remove the features that complicate a user’s mobile experience of the website and aim for a simpler and cleaner layout.